 This is an exercise you can (and should) do all the time, not in the change room.
 Know the greatness of your kids and point them out to them.
 Help your adolescent recognize their value beyond their appearance.

+Prepare the shopping experience to be as successful as possible.
+Make sure the stores you’re planning on going to carries your adolescent’s size.
 Shop in a store that carries clothing your adolescent will fit in!
-Check out this list of 41 best plus size clothing stores & outlets
+Check out this list of 42 best plus size clothing brands.

 It’s not fair that stores don’t have clothing that works for her.
 It’s painful and demoralizing.
 Validate those feelings and that pain.
 Allow her to feel it and sit with her in that frustration and hurt.